 St. Paul was the earliest New Testament writer.
-He and his early followers identified the God of Jesus Christ as the all-inclusive reality, influencing everything that happens all-inclusively, embodying this all-inclusive influence through the humanly all-inclusive life of Jesus Christ.*
+He and his early followers identified the God of Jesus Christ as the all-inclusive reality, influencing everything that happens all-inclusively, pivotally embodying this all-inclusive influence through the humanly all-inclusive life of Jesus Christ.*

 This too is how I identify the God of Jesus Christ, and how I experience God.
+(As a “process theist,” however, I regard God as both all-inclusively newly influencing and all-inclusively newly influenced.)

 Indeed, in order to experience God, it's important to think of God the way that St. Paul and his early followers did.